Waste & Pollution Engagement

 Material Risks

-The physical risks of polluted and eutrophic freshwater and marine ecosystems are often borne by government entities and marine industries such as aquaculture, although meat and dairy companies face various transition risks.
-Companies can face unexpected loss of revenue or increased costs and capital investment when local communities oppose farm expansion or, in some cases, litigate to gain compensation for water and air pollution.
+The physical risks of polluted and eutrophic freshwater and marine ecosystems are often borne by government entities and downstream marine industries such as aquaculture, while meat and dairy companies face various transition risks.
+Companies can face unexpected loss of revenue or increased costs and capital investment when local communities oppose planned expansions or, in some cases, litigate to gain compensation for water and air pollution.

-Stricter regulation to protect downstream ecosystem services, often an escalation of this community opposition, is being considered in some markets, such as the US.
-This could raise capital spending needs and make processing facilities unprofitable, given the high cost of upgrading wastewater treatment installations.
+Stricter regulations to protect downstream ecosystem services, often an escalation of this community opposition, is being considered in some markets, such as the UK.
+Any reform to farming regulations that aims at upgrading slurry management would require additional investments, which might be challenging for farmers given their debt levels and limited additional borrowing capacity, unless they receive financial support from the companies they supply or subsidies.
+Stricter requirements for wastewater discharged at processing plants could also make processing facilities unprofitable, given the high cost of upgrading wastewater treatment installations.

 Investors Signed On